 Multi-actor Communities of practice (MACs) for upscaling push-pull technology in East Africa were formed in Kenya, Tanzania, Rwanda, Uganda and Ethiopia.
-Synthetic guidelines and advice are being derived on best practices to accomplish transformative impact on agricultural practices, policy and stakeholder perspectives.
+Synthetic guidelines and advice were derived on best practices to accomplish transformative impact on agricultural practices, policy and stakeholder perspectives.
 Transdisciplinarity has been embraced to diffuse barriers and bring to the view of agriculture a coordinated knowledge, skill and practice platform to promote sustainable agricultural production.

 After synthetic review of the options for expansion of push-pull and integration with other crops and practices, multi-actor needs assessment to identify priority crops and systems for integration was performed.
 Field experiments and trials including 'mother-baby' participative trials are underway in all 5 countries to test the identified options and the efficacy of push-pull integration.